Code-Institute-Submissions/darrendc-first-milestone/README.md

 The Exo Font family was imported from https://fonts.google.com/

-I also used https://stackoverflow.com/ to help when I encountered issues, reading old question and answers would always lead me to things that might be causing the issue i.e syntax issues
+I also used https://stackoverflow.com/ to help when I encountered issues, reading old question and answers would always lead me to things that might be causing the issue i.e. syntax issues

 # Credits
-I would like to give Roman my in class tutor a big thanks for helping me resolve some minor issues never giving me the answer but leading me in the right direction.
+I would like to give Roman my in-class tutor a big thanks for helping me resolve some minor issues never giving me the answer but leading me in the right direction.

-I Would also like to thank my mentor Guido for the some of the ideas such as the scrollspy funtion in bootstrap to allow for more seamless navigation
+I would also like to thank my mentor Guido for the some of the ideas such as the scrollspy funtion in bootstrap to allow for more seamless navigation